DapengWei/Media_Server_Lite_For_N3DS/README.md

 Q:Where can I find MP4 format videos?

 A:The MP4 files downloaded from Youtube are supported.
-Other files you need a transcoder like this.
+Other files you need a transcoder like HandBrake.

 Q:Why my MP4 files can't be played.

-A:Browser only support  H.264 - MPEG-4 AVC Video, AAC - ISO / IEC 14496-3 MPEG-4AAC, MP3, and resolution resolution lower than 480P.
+A:Browser only support  H.264 - MPEG-4 AVC Video, AAC - ISO / IEC 14496-3 MPEG-4AAC, MP3, and resolution lower than 480P.